"How do I schedule an appointment?"

 "Will I be prescribed medication?"

-Emily is not a medical doctor, but she will work closely with your physician or psychiatrist if you authorize her to do so.
-Emily has a positive working relationship with many of the physicians in town and will consult with them on your behalf if you prefer.
-In addition, she welcomes feedback from physicians if they want to contact her to discuss your progress or lack of progress.
-Emily has excellent knowledge of a variety of psychotropic medications and will understand why you are being prescribed what you are.
+Your therapist is not a medical doctor, but she will work closely with your physician or psychiatrist if you authorize her to do so.
+Your therapist has a positive working relationship with many of the physicians in town and will consult with them on your behalf if you prefer.
+In addition, collaboration is welcomed from physicians if they want to contact your therapist to discuss your progress or lack of progress.
+Sarah may consult with Emily on your behalf as Emily has excellent knowledge of a variety of psychotropic medications and will understand why you are being prescribed what you are.
 For many people, medication and therapy together is the best combination for long-term progress and success.
-If you are not on medication when you begin counseling, Emily will discuss the pros and cons of medication with you and can recommend a physician or psychiatrist for you if you desire.
+If you are not on medication when you begin counseling, the pros and cons of medication will be discussed with you and a physician or psychiatrist will be recommended for you if you desire.

 "How much does it cost to go to counseling?"

 Most therapists within this area charge between $125-$200 per session.
-Insurance companies often pay a good portion of this.
-Emily will work with your insurance company if you choose to file.
-Emily is not in network with insurance companies but will provide you with the necessary documentation (superbills and statements) for you to file your own claims.
+Insurance companies often pay a good portion of this, but it is recommended that you reach out to them in advance so you are aware of your plan benefits.
+Your therapist will work with your insurance company if you choose to file.
+Your therapist is not in network with insurance companies but will provide you with the necessary documentation (superbills and statements) for you to file your own claims.
 Your out-of-pocket cost up front will be arranged in advance of your first session so that you will know what to expect.
-If you choose to file your insurance, Emily will be required to determine a psychiatric diagnosis for you.
+If you choose to file your insurance, your therapist will be required to determine a psychiatric diagnosis for you.

 "What are the benefits of not using my insurance?"

-For those opting for self-pay, there will be no confusion about what the cost will be for each session.
+With self-pay services, there is no confusion about what the cost will be for each session.
 Also, you can attend as many or as little sessions as you desire or is recommended without a third party determining what they believe you need.
 Insurance companies can decide at any time that you do not meet criteria to continue in treatment and this can be stressful for people.
 Finally, there is no requirement to provide you with a psychiatric diagnosis.

 Will there be any hidden charges or fees?